 Kriti Kaushal holds a Post Graduate Diploma in Rural Management from the Institute of Rural Management Anand (IRMA), Gujarat and an undergraduate degree in Business Studies from Delhi University.
-At Amaltas, she is currently working on the documentation of the Nutrition Mission of Uttar Pradesh and Maharashtra for Unicef.
-She has been a key team member of the appraisal of the Immunization Technical Support Unit for Bill and Melinda Gates Foundation and has also led the assessment of Extension Phase of the ‘Wellcome Trust Capacity Development Grant to PHFI for strengthening India’s public health institutional systems’.
-Her work also includes a landscaping study on the measurement of quality of care in India and a mapping top Public Health and Urbanization researchers in India for Research Councils UK – India.
+At Amaltas, she is currently developing a project management dashboard for the immunizations department at the Bill and Melinda Gates Foundation.
+She is also anchoring a consulting assignment supporting BMGF’s contribution to leadership and ownership of health and nutrition goals by the Bihar government.
+She recently led the evaluation of the Queen Elizabeth Diamond Jubilee Trust supported project on Reducing Avoidable Blindness in India.
+She has been a key team member for the documentation of the Nutrition Missions of Uttar Pradesh and Maharashtra with Results for Development for Unicef, appraisal of the Immunization Technical Support Unit for Bill and Melinda Gates Foundation and the assessment of Extension Phase of the ‘Wellcome Trust Capacity Development Grant to PHFI for strengthening India’s public health institutional systems’.

 Prior to joining Amaltas, she worked as an intern in the Corporate Social Responsibility division of Tata Chemicals Limited in the field of intervention design for community development.
 She has also interned with a Himachal Pradesh based NGO – Rural Centre for Human Interests (RUCHI) for strengthening the conditions of Self Help Groups in a district of the state.
 She worked with Educomp Solutions Limited as a Content and Marketing Associate prior to taking up her postgraduate studies.